 - Dermatitis/allergy — Dermatitis is an inflammation of the skin, often caused by an irritating substance or a contact allergy.
-Sensitivity to chemicals in certain products—such as soaps, detergents, perfumes and spermicides—can cause an allergic reaction, including irritation, itching and a rash.
+Sensitivity to chemicals in certain products—such as soaps, detergents, perfumes, and spermicides—can cause an allergic reaction, including irritation, itching and a rash.

-- Infection — Infection with the yeast candida albicans (thrush) can result in an itchy, spotty rash.
-Certain sexually transmitted diseases—including gonorrhea, herpes and syphilis—can produce symptoms of balanitis.
+- Infection — Infection with the yeast Candida albicans (thrush) can result in an itchy, spotty rash.
+Certain sexually transmitted diseases—including gonorrhea, herpes, and syphilis—can produce symptoms of balanitis.

 In addition, men with diabetes are at greater risk for balanitis.
 Glucose (sugar) in the urine that is trapped under the foreskin serves as a breeding ground for bacteria.

-Persistent inflammation of the penis head and foreskin can result in scarring, which can cause a tightening of the foreskin (phimosis) and a narrowing of the urethra (tube that drains urine from the bladder).
+Persistent inflammation of the penis head and foreskin can result in scarring, which can cause a tightening of the foreskin (phimosis) and a narrowing of the urethra (the tube that drains urine from the bladder).
 Inflammation also can lead to swelling of the foreskin, which can cause injury to the penis.

 Treatment for balanitis depends on the underlying cause.
 If there is an infection, treatment will include an appropriate antibiotic or antifungal medication.
 In cases of severe or persistent inflammation, a circumcision may be recommended.